How to Choose the Right SaaS Marketing Agency

 - Who are your main competitors?
 What kinds of services do they offer?
 And, how do your services differ?

 - What new products are in the pipeline?
-The SaaS industry is booming, which means that new tools are coming out regularly.
+The SaaS industry is booming, so new tools are coming out regularly.
 You’ve got to keep up with innovative products and tools to compete.

 - What’s the market like in your industry?
 What does average pricing look like?
 What kinds of features are consumers looking for?

 If this sounds like a lot, it’s because it is.
 What is one of the primary benefits of using a SaaS marketing agency like Statwax?
-We’re data experts and we employ folks who love data and the power it holds to deliver you results.
-We dive into data every single day so you don’t have to.
+We’re data experts and employ folks who love data and its power to deliver results.
+We dive into data daily, so you don’t have to.

 Step Two: Ask Questions

 This might sound an awful lot like step one.
 And it is, in a way.
 This step is all about listening to your sales, product, and customer success teams.
-They work with your customers day in and day out, which means they have a wealth of knowledge about your products, customer pain points, reasons for customer churn, and the overall journey your average customer takes.
+They work with your customers daily, which means they have a wealth of knowledge about your products, customer pain points, reasons for customer churn, and the overall journey your average customer takes.
 All this information is available at your fingertips if you ask the right questions.

 So how do you go about doing this?
 Informal surveys or meetings are a great place to start.
 Propose questions and give your teams the space and encouragement to answer openly and honestly.
 Worried they may not be completely transparent if their boss is in the room?
 Marketing agencies are adept at interviewing, and the right agency can come in and ask your team these questions themselves.
-For some folks, this creates a lower-stakes environment and the answers come more easily.
+This creates a lower-stakes environment for some folks, and the answers come more easily.

 Step Three: Find the Right Approach